catalyst-cloud/catalystcloud-docs/source/best-practices/high-availability.rst

 24x7 monitoring
 ***************

-The catalyst cloud has robust fine-grained monitoring systems in place.
+Catalyst Cloud has robust fine-grained monitoring systems in place.
 These systems are monitored 24x7.

 ********************
 Geographic diversity
 ********************

-The Catalyst Cloud provides multiple regions or geographical locations that you can use to host your applications.
+Catalyst Cloud provides multiple regions or geographical locations that you can use to host your applications.
 Regions are completely independent and isolated from each other, providing fault tolerance and geographic diversity.